• Skip to primary navigation

 Instructions

-• In a large bowl, add the warm water, instant espresso, and rum.
+• In a separate bowl, add the warm water, then whisk in the espresso powder and rum.

 Nutrition